-No matter where you sit, your servers will always send a warm greeting and friendly smile your way.
+No matter where you sit at Dat Cajun Place, your servers will always send a warm greeting and friendly smile your way.
 They know just when to return to your table and when to let you dine in peace, providing the perfect balance of service and solitude at every visit.
 That way, you can focus on the meal before you, as it is definitely the star of the show.

 Gator Bites Po’boy

 When you want something a little outside the norm, the Gator Bites Po’Boy is definitely calling your name.
 This sandwich starts with hearty chunks of fried or blackened alligator piled high on French bread.
-On top of that, they add mayo, lettuce, and tomato before drizzling the whole lot with a generous scoop of house-made remoulade.
+On top of that, Dat Cajun Place adds mayo, lettuce, and tomato before drizzling the whole lot with a generous scoop of house-made remoulade.

 The Crawfish Etouffee is another authentic dish that will satisfy your craving for something truly exceptional.
 This dish centers around crawfish tails cooked to perfection in a roux and tomato-based sauce.
 Garlic and spices highlight the rich flavors of the crawfish, while a side of bread balances everything out.

 Although it might seem like a simple thing, their Fried Catfish will have you telling all your friends about it for years to come.
 The catfish is always pure perfection, as it is breaded by hand, then fried to a light golden brown.
-They serve the fried fish with two sides of your choice from the many available, which include potato salad, fries, and coleslaw.
+Dat Cajun Place serves the fried fish with two sides of your choice from the many available, which include potato salad, fries, and coleslaw.